Nina García

 Ninotchka "Nina" García (/es/; born May 3, 1965) is a Colombian-American fashion journalist, the editor-in-chief of Elle, author, and a judge on the Bravo/Lifetime reality television program Project Runway since its first season.

 Early life and education

-García was born in Barranquilla, Colombia, the country's fourth-most populous city on the Caribean Sea, the daughter of a wealthy importer.
+García was born in Barranquilla, Colombia, the country's fourth-most populous city on the Caribbean Sea, the daughter of a wealthy importer.
 She graduated from the Dana Hall School in Wellesley, Massachusetts in 1983 and holds a bachelor's degree from Boston University.
 Later, she attended Esmod (École Supérieure de la Mode) in Paris and earned a bachelor's degree in fashion merchandising in 1992 from the Fashion Institute of Technology (FIT).